 - Bend your elbows and lower your body slowly, leading with your head.

 - Before your forehead hits the ground, start to lift your head up and drop your hips.

 - Move forward and simultaneously straighten your elbows, ending in Upward-Facing Dog.

 - Reverse the movement back to Downward-Facing Dog.

 8. Handstand Walk-Up

+Perform as many reps as you can with good form.
 This is a very advanced shoulder exercise.
-Don't try this unless you can confidently do body-weight exercises like push-ups and dips.
+Don't try this move unless you can confidently do at least 10 reps of body-weight exercises like push-ups and dips.
 The greater difficulty means that this exercise can help you build impressive shoulder strength.